-It’s easy to look at the way other people spend money and pass judgement.
+It’s easy to look at the way other people spend money and pass judgment.
 “Wow, I can’t believe they spent that much on a meal”, you might say to yourself.
 And it’s honestly something everyone has done at one point in time.

 And while it’s easy to judge other people for their habits, it’s a lot less fun to look in the mirror and see where you could have done a better job.
 Most people have made their fair share of money mistakes.
-So we want to share a few of the mistakes that we’ve made so that you can see that everyone makes mistakes, and that the most important thing is that you learn from them.
+So we want to share a few of the mistakes that we’ve made so that you can see that everyone makes mistakes and that the most important thing is that you learn from them.
 Here we go.

 8 Money Mistakes We’ve Made, And Won’t Repeat

 1. Moving Out Of An Affordable Apartment For One That Wasn’t

 After graduating from college, Camilo moved to New York City to begin his career.
 Here’s the lesson he learned the hard way.